antzGames/gdx-ode4j-examples/README.md

     private static final float WALLHEIGHT = 10;		// height of wall
 ```

 For me if when I generate over 200 boxes my fps on Chrome goes down significantly.
+Please note I removed threading ode4jsupport for all platforms.

 ## Repo structure

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).

+Use IntelliJ or Android Studio as your IDE for minimal issues building.
+You may have to your tweak the gradle version/plugin.
+I usued Gradle Version 7.6 and Android Gradle Plugin Version 7.0.4

 This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.